twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TestIntersectingCoordinates** – Used with **Validation Tests: Intersecting coordinates** in the Font Validation Wizard.
 * **TestOffCurveExtremeCoordinates** – Used with **Validation Tests: Off-curve extreme coordinates** in the Font Validation Wizard and **Add Off-Curve Extremes** in the Validation toolbar.
 * **TestRedundantPoints** – Used with **Validation Tests: Redundant points** in the Font Validation Wizard and **Remove Redundant Points** in the Validation toolbar.
-* **ValidationMaxNumberOfCompositeGlyphMembers** – This corresponds to the **Real-time glyph validation: Disable when number of members exceeds** option in Settings: Validation.
+* **ValidationMaxNumberOfCompositeGlyphMembers** – Used with **Real-time glyph validation: Disable when number of members exceeds** option in Settings: Validation.
-* **ValidationMaxNumberOfContours** – This corresponds to the **Real-time glyph validation: Disable when number of contours exceeds** option in Settings: Validation.
+* **ValidationMaxNumberOfContours** – Used with **Real-time glyph validation: Disable when number of contours exceeds** option in Settings: Validation.
-* **ValidationMaxNumberOfPoints** – This corresponds to the **Real-time glyph validation: Disable when number of points exceeds** option in Settings: Validation.
+* **ValidationMaxNumberOfPoints** – Used with **Real-time glyph validation: Disable when number of points exceeds** option in Settings: Validation.

 ### Warn – Default is on for all options
 * **WarnBeforeActivatingFixFeature** – Used with **Warn before activating the fix feature in the Font Validation Wizard** in the Advanced tab.